 The Arts Council / An Chomhairle Ealaíon came under the Act in late October 2000.
-The FOI Act establishes three new statutory rights:
+The Freedom of information (FOI) Act establishes three new statutory rights:

 - a legal right for each person to access information held by public bodies..;